 The EU’s size also means it has the clout to negotiate better trade terms worldwide for EU member nations, including opening new markets, increasing protection for trading businesses, increasing investment opportunities, speeding up trade by making customs clearance easier and creating certainty by setting clear rules to govern trading.

-Unlock preferable trade conditions with EU second citizenship
+Unlock preferable trade conditions with an EU citizenship

 If you’re involved in trade, becoming part of the EU is an obvious choice because it allows you to easily establish an SE - a European Company - which is a public liability company regulated by the EU.
 Doing so can reduce your trade costs, increase the speed of doing business and give you access to a vast new market – all of which save you money and increase your profits long-term.

 Which second citizenship programmes you choose to unlock EU trade depends on your timeframes.
-By far the fastest route into the EU is Cyprus, which takes only three months to full citizenship – and all the trade savings that involves.
+By far the fastest route into the EU is Cyprus, which takes only 6 to 8 months to full citizenship – and all the trade savings that involves.

 5 - Second citizenship can save money on living costs